 Conclusion

-In this project, we managed to develop a strategy for the protection of mobile applications from the very beginning and consider as many vulnerabilities as possible, which could further become real threats and security problems.
+In this project, we managed to develop a strategy for the data protection of mobile applications from the very beginning, including penetration testing, and consider as many vulnerabilities as possible, which could further become real threats and security problems.
 That is why we recommend thinking over the security system at the stage of creating the project architecture.
-And we took all the nuances into account before writing the code.
+And we took all the nuances into account before writing the code during cybersecurity services.

-What practices do you use to protect mobile applications?
+What practices do you use for data protection in mobile software?